-Understanding SC 2.4.6 Headings and Labels
+Understanding WCAG SC 2.4.6 Headings and Labels

 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.
 (Level AA)